Brydon13/ENSE-271/README.md

 Name: Brydon Herauf (200454546)

-Purpose: This repo is for storing all showcasing all ENSE 271 related material
+Purpose: This repository is for storing and showcasing all ENSE 271 related material